JosemSandoval/JosemSandoval.github.io/index.md

     code about.
 I was able to use a given diameter and radius and division equations to find the amount of dollars per square inch for a pizza!
 Using an approximate value of pi to find the official unit price of a pizza.
-I liked how we could use different values used to get a price based off the pizza size, which is also funny.
+I liked how we could use different values used to get a price based on the pizza size, which is also funny.

 * Lab 12